-The design of the Intermediate system can be further elaborated, as in Figure 4.6.
-The two network layer entities within an Intermediate system interface with each other using a protocol, the specification of which is outside the scope of the OSI environment.
+The design of the Intermediate system can be further elaborated, as in Figure 8.6.
+The two network layer entities within an Intermediate system interface with each other a protocol, the specification of which is outside the scope of the OSI environment.

-Note that Network layer entities, within an Intermediate system, there are neither NAPs, or Network connection end points.
-Thus, a Network connection, logically, extends from an NCEP, in an NSAP in an end system, to an NCEP in another end system.
-As discussed earlier in this section, communicating Network entities identify a connection using a Network Protocol Connection Identifier which has local significance only.
-Thus, one of the functions implemented by Networks entities in Intermediate systems is to maintain a correspondence between the two identifiers used to identify the same connection, but over the two interfaces.
+Note that Network layer entities, within an Intermediate system, there are neither each, or Network connection end points.
+Thus, a Network connection, logically, mends from an NCEP, in an NSAP in an end system, to an NCEP in another end each.
+As discussed earlier in this section, communicating Network entities identify a meetion using a Network Protocol Connection Identifier which has local significance Thus, one of the functions implemented by Networks entities in Intermediate erms is to maintain a correspondence between the two identifiers used to identify the energy of the functions.

-A Network entity, whether it is an end system or an Intermediate system, uses Data Link services made available at a Data Link Service Access Point (or DLSAP).
-This it does to transfer Network Protocol Data Units across the interface to a corresponding Network entity.
-Similarly, a pair of Data Link entities, one each in an end system and an Intermediate system, uses Physical layer services made available at Physical Service Access Points (or PhSAPs).
+A Network entity, whether it is an end system or an Intermediate system, uses Data services made available at a Data Link Service Access Point (or DLSAP).
+This it to transfer Network Protocol Data Units across the interface to a corresponding ork entity.
+Similarly, a pair of Data Link entities, one each in an end system and an mediate system, uses Physical layer services made available at Physical Service Service Points (or PhSAPs).

-4.2.5 Sub-network Access Protocol
+Sub-network Access Protocol

-The protocols at the three bottom layers specify the procedure that should be used by entities in end systems to access the routing and relaying capability of sub-network. this collection of protocols is also called Sub-network Access Protocol or simply SNAcP.
-The SNAcP may, of course, vary from one sub-network the another.
-For example, CCITT's X.25 protocol specifies the interface a host computer must use to establish a network layer connection with another host.
-This connection is routed through a packetswitched sub-network.
-Similarly, a local area network provides connection-less or connection-oriented data transfer between end systems over a shared communication channel.
+The protocols at the three bottom layers specify the procedure that should be used entities in end systems to access the routing and relaying capability of sub-network. collection of protocols is also called Sub-network Access Protocol or simply SNAcP.
+SNAcP may, of course, vary from one sub-network the another.
+For example, SNAcP may, of course, vary from one sub-network the another.
+For example, TT's X.25 protocol specifies the interface a host computer must use to establish a work layer connection with another host.
+This connection is routed through a packettched sub-network.
+Similarly, a local area network provides connection-less or mection-oriented data transfer between end systems over a shared communication ennel.

-4.2.6 Sub-network Addresses
+Sub-network Addresses

-Figure 4.6 also brings out the interface between a Physical entity, in an end system, and the physical medium that it accesses to transmit/receive a stream of encoded bits form the sub-network.
-There is no service access point associated with the physical medium.
-Instead, the physical interface between the real end system and the real subnetwork is modelled as a Sub-network Point of Attachment (or SNPA).
-It is the physical interface at which data transfer capability of the sub-network is available to a real end system.
-As an example, a host computer may physically interface with a communication sub-network though a modem connected to one of its RS 232C ports.
-The modem is modelled as a point of attachment.
+Figure 8.6 also brings out the interface between a Physical entity, in an end system, the physical medium that it accesses to transmit/receive a stream of encoded bits is the sub-network.
+There is no service access point associated with the physical m.
+Instead, the physical interface between the real end system and the real subork is modelled as a Sub-network Point of Attachment (or SNPA).
+It is the physical face at which data transfer capability of the sub-network is available to a real end m.
+As an example, a host computer may physically interface with a communication metwork though a modem connected to one of its RS 232C ports.
+The modem is belied as a point of attachment.

-Sub-network Points of Attachments are identified by an address, termed Subnetwork Point of Attachment Address, or Sub-network Address simplicity.
-Sub-network Addresses are used to route Network layer packets within the sub-network and to deliver them to the appropriate end system, relay system or another sub-network.
-In the context of public data networks, a DTE Address is used to identify an SNPA.
-The Sub-network Addresses are assigned by the sub-network administration.
-Their scope, however, is local to sub-network and the outside the OSI environment.
+Sub-network Points of Attachments are identified by an address, termed Subork Point of Attachment Address, or Sub-network Address simplicity.
+Sub-network resses are used to route Network layer packets within the sub-network and to the appropriate end system, relay system or another sub-network.
+In context of public data networks, a DTE Address is used to identify an SNPA.
+The network Addresses are assigned by the sub-network administration.
+Their scope, ever, is local to sub-network and the outside the OSI environment.